Tesla Model 3 (GEN1)

 Suspension

-The Tesla Model 3 (GEN1) features a double wishbone front suspension and a multi-link rear suspension, both equipped with monotube dampers and coil springs for a balanced and comfortable ride.
+The Tesla Model 3 (GEN1) features a double wishbone front suspension and a multi-link rear suspension, both equipped with monotube dampers and coil springs.

 The standard suspension has a fixed height and damping characteristics.